 Alex joined 12 King’s Bench Walk as a tenant in October 2009 having successfully completed pupillage at these Chambers.

-Alex enjoys a busy court practice, appearing on most days on behalf of claimants and defendants from interlocutory hearings to multi-day trials.
+Alex appears in court most days on behalf of claimants and defendants from interlocutory hearings to multi-day trials.
 He has a wealth of experience in procedural applications and regularly advises on liability, quantum and procedural matters, as well as drafting statements of case, Part 18 requests, Part 35 questions and applications.

 Alex has good working knowledge of German.